pravin772/masterplan/README.md

 GET http://localhost:8000/dcsv

-To download Activities in csv file by StartDate no. do get request
+To download Activities in csv file by StartDate (MM-DD-YYY) do get request

 GET http://localhost:8000/dcsvbystartdate